 Tip 2: Get a Doctor’s Report Linking Your Injuries to the Car Accident

 I next sent Amber to a doctor to perform an independent medical examination on her.
-After performing the examination on her, the doctor provided me with a written report in which the doctor confirmed that her neck problems were aggravated by the car accident, and the neck surgery was appropriate, reasonable, and necessary as a result of the motor vehicle accident.
+After performing the examination on her, the doctor provided me with a written report in which the doctor confirmed that her neck problems were aggravated by the car accident and that the neck surgery was appropriate, reasonable, and necessary as a result of the motor vehicle accident.
 You can either request one of your treating doctors to do this or hire an independent doctor to perform an independent medical examination.

 In the case of Amber, I got her doctor’s report and then sent the doctor’s report to the insurance company and again demanded that the insurance adjuster pay out the insurance policy limits.
 A doctor’s report can be very helpful in an injury case as it can clear up any issues like whether the injuries were actually caused by the accident.
 It can also help quantify the amount of your damages.
 At the end of the day, insurance companies will typically place more value on your case if you get a written report from a doctor detailing your injuries caused by the accident.

 In Amber’s case, after we sent the doctor’s report to the insurance company, the insurance adjuster upped their offer by coming back with an offer of $10,000.
 This still wasn’t enough, though, so we then rejected this offer.
 The insurance company was playing hardball, so it was time for me to take additional action to show the insurance company we were serious about resolving Amber’s case for the available insurance policy limits.
-So next, I filed a lawsuit on Amber’s behalf against the insurance company’s insured driver that caused the accident.
+So next, I filed a lawsuit on Amber’s behalf against the insurance company’s insured driver who caused the accident.

 Tip 3: File a Lawsuit If You Don’t Get a Fair Offer